UMG902/PaleCourtCharms-cheap/TranscendenceSynergies.md

 Slows down daggers the same way Snail Soul slows down fireballs.

 If Vepsa's Vengence is equiped,wraiths will be replaced with bees and not Boon Blasts.

+# Vessel's Lament
+If florist's blessing is equipped,damage of blasts is doubled(can be doubled again(so,quadrupled) with deep focus).